selenide/selenide.github.io/documentation/screenshots.md

 ## JUnit and TestNG support

 For JUnit and TestNG, there is a special support for taking screenshots also on successful tests.

+Let me remind: normally you don't need to setup screenshots in most cases because Selenide automatically takes a screenshot when some of its checks like `$.shouldBe(..)` fails.

+But if you want to also automatically take screenshots
+1. in case of successful tests, or
+2. if some of non-Selenide check fails (like `assertEquals` or `assertThat`),

+then you can do it by adding couple of lines.
+See below.

 ### For JUnit 4: